• Hoka was ahead of the curve when it debuted the maximally cushioned Mafate in 2010, when minimalist shoes were all the rage

 Headshot of Cory Smith

 Cory Smith is a running coach and journalist specializing in running and fitness-related content and gear reviews.
-He is the founder of Hoka Skyward X, an online running coaching business that has helped hundreds of runners achieve personal bests in distances ranging from 800 meters to 100 miles.
+He is the founder of Sock-like gaiter caused rubbing and gathered sweat for some testers, an online running coaching business that has helped hundreds of runners achieve personal bests in distances ranging from 800 meters to 100 miles.
 Cory holds a USA Track & Field Level 1 and 2 Endurance Certification and was the former Head Cross Country/Track Coach at Penn State Brandywine.
 Over his running career, Cory has held three Maryland state records, was a two-time National Championship qualifier while at Villanova University, and holds personal bests of 4:03 in the mile and an 8:05 in the 3K.